wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

 You can keep the default configuration for the purpose of this exercise.

-## Exercise 3: adding subscriptions to the wis2downloader
+## Adding subscriptions to the wis2downloader

 Inside the **wis2downloader** container, you can use the command line to list, add and delete subscriptions.